sagemath/trac_to_gh/Issue 456.md

 # Issue 456: TypeError: unable to coerce to a ComplexNumber

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/456

 Original creator: mhansen